calliecameron/markdown-makefile/tests/test2/saved/test2.md

 - scheme: DOI
   text: "doi:10.234234.234/33"
 lang: en-GB
+repo: /home/callie/markdown-makefile-dev/markdown-makefile/.git
-source-md5: de55853a803ed3cd4c989247ea782f90
+source-md5: 2518a18c39cbd5e88b46c164d163e14a
 starts-with-text: t
 subject: "Version: reproducible"
 title: The Title
-wordcount: 240
+wordcount: 241
 ---

 This is some text before a section.
-It shouldn't be indented.
-Each section should start on a new page (but subsections shouldn't).
+It shouldn’t be indented.
+Each section should start on a new page (but subsections shouldn’t).

 # This is a section

 This is some test text.
-This is formatted in *italics* and **bold**, with - various -- dashes---, and trailing dots...
+This is formatted in *italics* and **bold**, with - various – dashes—, and trailing dots…

-'These quotes should be curly,' and "so should these."
+‘These quotes should be curly,’ and “so should these.”
 There should be a blank line before the next paragraph: